ghoshbishakh/blog/_posts/2016-06-10-google-summer-of-code-progress-june-10.markdown

       "pull": true
     }{% endhighlight %}

-So if a user has push:ture permission then he/she has push access to the dipy_web repository and that user is granted permission to edit the content of the website.
+So if a user has push:true permission then he/she has push access to the dipy_web repository and that user is granted permission to edit the content of the website.

 Now there are several type of contents and each type has its own model: